-The CBFO administers and operates the WIPP site, which hosts a deep geologic repository for safe disposal of U.S. defense-related TRU waste and is located 42 kilometers (km) east of Carlsbad, New Mexico.
+The CBFO is responsible for operating the WIPP site, which hosts a deep geologic repository for safe disposal of U.S. defense-related TRU waste and is located 42 kilometers (km) east of Carlsbad, New Mexico.
+WIPP is the only deep-geological disposal site for LLRM that is operating in the world today.
 CBFO also manages the NTP, which oversees TRU waste management from generation to disposal.
-The WIPP began receiving waste in March 1999.
+The WIPP has operated for four years since March 1999.

 The CBFO's main programmatic responsibilities during the disposal phase are to operate a safe and efficient TRU waste repository at the WIPP, to operate an effective system for management of TRU waste from generation to disposal, and to comply with applicable laws, regulations, and permits.
 This responsibility requires maintenance and upgrades to the current technologies for TRU waste operations, monitoring, and transportation.
 This responsibility also requires the maintenance of scientific capabilities for evaluating the performance of the WIPP repository.
-This includes supporting probabilistic performance assessments with credible evidence of the nature and consequences of events and processes that may occur in the repository and the surrounding geological setting during the 10,000-year regulatory period.
-The CBFO firmly believes that international cooperative efforts will assist in the maintenance and advancement of the technological and scientific basis for the WIPP.
+Every 5 years, WIPP must be recertified for operations by the regulator, the EPA.
+Thus, the CBFO is currently preparing for the 2004 recertification.

-Fig. 1.
+Figure 1.
 Schematic illustration of the WIPP repository and the geologic stratigraphy at the site.

-Located within the WIPP site's 42-km2 set-aside area (Figure 1) are surface and subsurface facilities designed to facilitate the safe handling and disposal of TRU waste.
-More than one-tenth of the underground waste disposal area has already been mined in a bedded salt formation at a depth of 650 meters (m).
-Approximately 176,000 m3 of TRU waste containing between 12-17 kilograms of plutonium will be emplaced in disposal rooms 4 m high, 10 m wide, and 91 m long.
+Surface and subsurface facilities designed to facilitate the safe handling and disposal of TRU waste are located within the WIPP site's 42-km set-aside area (Figure 1).
+The disposal area is in a bedded salt formation at a depth of 650 meters (m).
+Approximately 176,000 m of TRU waste containing between 12-17 kilograms of plutonium will be emplaced in disposal rooms 4 m high, 10 m wide, and 91 m long.
 Properties of the repository horizon have been investigated in an underground test facility excavated north of the waste disposal area, in which seals, rock mechanics, hydrology, and simulated waste emplacement tests were conducted.
 Geologic and hydrologic characterizations of strata on the site have been conducted by surface-based boreholes and observations from the existing excavation.

-THE WIPP DISPOSAL SYSTEM
+THE DISPOSAL SITE AND SYSTEM

-The WIPP Land Withdrawal Act of 1992 (LWA), as amended in 1996 (LWAA), sets aside a 6.4 by 6.4km surface area in the southeastern portion of New Mexico for the development, operation, and closure of a deep geological repository for long-lived TRU waste.
-In a separate agreement with the State of New Mexico, the DOE has agreed to limit the depth of the disposal system to 1,828-m and the amount of remote-handled (RH) TRU waste to 7,080 m3.
+The WIPP Land Withdrawal Act of 1992, and amended in 1996, sets aside a 6.4 by 6.4-km surface area in the southeastern portion of New Mexico for the development, operation, and closure of a deep geological repository for long-lived TRU waste.
+In a separate agreement with the State of New Mexico, the DOE has agreed to limit the depth of the disposal system to 1,828-m and the amount of remote-handled (RH) TRU waste to 7,080 m.
 As illustrated in Fig. 2, both the WIPP underground research laboratory (URL) and repository are situated approximately 650 m below the ground surface in a 600-m-thick, 250-million-year-old, undisturbed, virtually impermeable, bedded salt formation.
-Compliance with applicable regulations/criteria is measured at the perimeter of the 42 km2, 1.828-kmdeep, WIPP Disposal System block.
+Compliance with applicable regulations/criteria is measured at the perimeter of the 42 km WIPP Disposal System block.

 All TRU waste received at WIPP must be in solid form.
 However, the TRU waste containers may contain up to one percent, by volume, of free liquid.
-Furthermore, approximately 60 percent of the existing 106,000 m3 of TRUW is mixed with regulated hazardous constituents.
+Furthermore, approximately 60 percent of the existing 106,000 m of TRUW is mixed with regulated hazardous constituents.
 In order for the CBFO to dispose of this mixed TRU waste at WIPP, it had to obtain a hazardous-waste disposal permit from the New Mexico Environment Department (NMED).
 The NMED issued the hazardous-waste disposal permit for the WIPP repository on October 27, 1999.
-By November 1, 2001, more than 420 shipments of non-mixed and mixed contact-handled (CH) TRU waste had been received, from five of the nation's 23 TRU waste generator and storage sites, and safely disposed at the WIPP site.
+By November 2002, approximately 1370 shipments of non-mixed and mixed contact-handled (CH) TRU waste had been received and safely disposed at the WIPP site.